Sole proprietorship VS Private Limited Company in Hong Kong: Everything you need to know

 Tax rate

-A sole proprietor is not required to prepare audited accounts, where all private limited companies incorporated in Hong Kong have the statutory obligation to prepare audited accounts.
+A sole proprietor is not required to prepare audited accounts, whereas all private limited companies incorporated in Hong Kong have the statutory obligation to prepare audited accounts, as detailed in the following table:

 Sole-proprietor